IgTapia02/TinyPoketCode/README.md

 ---

-You can find the Scripts in Scripts
+You can find the Scripts in folder Scripts